luketudge/introduction-to-programming/content/extras/glossary.md

 A 'scalar' is simply a single number, such as `100` or `1.618`.
 This term is used in order to distinguish single numbers from collections of multiple numbers such as [vectors](#vector) or [matrices](#matrix).

+## scraping

+The process of automatically fetching pages from the internet and extracting information from them is often known as 'scraping' the internet.

 ## script

 A script is a text file containing commands that are intended to be run, in order, as a program.
 The sense of 'script' here is the same as in an actor's script, which tells them what to say and do.
 Not all text files containing commands are scripts.
 Some may instead be [modules](#module), which do not of themselves run a specific program, but instead provide extra components that other programs may make use of.